Top 10 Tools Every Plant Parent Should Own

 For those who like to make specific potting mixtures, or are avid propagators, soil amendments can be nice to have on hand when the time comes.
 Some of these include sphagnum moss, horticultural wood charcoal, akadama topping stone, perlite, or clay pebbles.
 Also, to keep any mess at a minimum, check out our gardening gloves and mats!

 Whether you plan on propagating your plants or not, clippers are an essential item to have in your toolkit.
 At one point or another, you will want to either remove old, yellowing leaves and stems or snip off a portion of the plant to encourage new growth - you may even want to propagate these cuttings.
 In any case, having clean, long-nosed clippers will aid your everyday maintenance needs.

 Plant Tip: When doing any kind of pruning, make sure the shears are sharp and sterilized to avoid spreading disease or introducing bacteria to the exposed cut.

-In addition to clippers, a full toolkit, such as our garden tool set, would help to keep your plants looking their best and make the required work just a little bit easier.
+In addition to clippers, a full toolkit, such as our Soil Scoop, would help to keep your plants looking their best and make the required work just a little bit easier.

 4. Pots & Planters

 While owning plants, you will definitely build up a collection of nursery pots and cachepots (i.e. decorative planters that don’t have drainage holes).
 It is always wise to have these on hand should the need for repotting arise (from overwatering, propagating, upsizing, etc.) or for when you bring home a new plant.
 We recommend leaving plants in their nursery pot with holes and then placing them into a decorative pot.
 If the cachepot has holes, you can also feel comfortable planting the plant directly into it after the plant has adjusted to your home.
 Making sure there are holes will help reduce the chances of overwatering!